-In WA, implementing providers are required to upload the Quality Assurance Outcome Summary Report as evidence.
+In WA, implementing providers are required to upload the Quality Assurance Outcome Summary Report as evidence for each restrictive practice used.
 The report is signed by panel members and specifies the length of time for which the authorisation applies.

 1. Portal User Guide for Monthly Reporting of Restrictive Practices for steps to log onto the NDIS Commission portal; request access for the ARO role; to accept a BSP; and to attach evidence of authorisation: